igorbenic/simple-sponsorships/readme.txt

 8. Payment Settings.

 == Changelog ==

+= 1.6.0 - TBD =
+* New: Account - Sponsored Content.
+Sponsors can see what content they have sponsored.
+This way they can see all episodes/articles that they have sponsored.
+* New: Placeholder Icon - You can now change the placeholder icon (add image HTML or SVG HTML).
+* New: (Platinum) - Recurring Payments.
+Create Recurring Plans/Packages and receive payments for them by daily, monthly or yearly frequency.
+* Fix: If there are no available packages when using multiple packages option, there will be a message to tell the users there are no packages available for now.

 = 1.5.2 - 2020-03-12 =
 * New: Filter ss_create_sponsorships_package_availability_check where 2 values are passed null and array of packages.
 This can be used by other extensions to check if package is really available.